If you're a Rubyist, you probably use the likes of

 Have other useful aliases?
 Post them in the comments below!

-You're about to build your first digital product, but you're
+You're about to build a new web application, but you're

 terrified at the breadth of terminology and wary of consultants